topo-gps/ios-manual/en/routes/routes_organize.rst

 Creating a folder
 ~~~~~~~~~~~~~~~~~
-To create a folder, first open the :ref:`routes screen <sec-route-screen>` and select the tab 'Routes' to show your saved routes.
+To create a folder, first open the :ref:`routes screen <sec-routes-screen>` and select the tab 'Routes' to show your saved routes.
 Then press More (top right) > New Folder.
 The new folder screen will be opened, an example is shown below:

 .. figure:: ../_static/route-folder1.png